hgeldenhuys/omni.interfaces/README.md

 and has a boundary.
 The boundary defines what is inside the aggregate.
 The root is a single starting-point entity.

+ 📒 📔 Coincidentally, the Aggregate entity is an aggregate root object in OmniRules

 ```typescript
 interface AggregateInterface {
     version?: VersionInterface;                 // Use this to audit your aggregates as they evolve